teresamcgarry/diabetes/README.md

 - Random Forest modelling, including systematic hyperparameter tuning, to capture nonlinear relationships and interaction effects while evaluating variable importance.

-This anlysis is fully documented in the training and analysis notebook.
+This anlysis is fully documented in the training and analysis notebook which can be located here: analysis/testing_and_analysis.md

 **Data Visualisation**

-Insights are communicated through:
+Insights from the data analysis are communicated through multiple formats to support analysis and insight:

-- A Power BI dashboard
+- A Power BI dashboard providing an exploration of key metrics and patterns.

-- A presentation summarizing key findings
+- A presentation summarising the main findings, modelling results, and practical implications.

-- Visualizations embedded in Jupyter notebooks
+- Visualisations embedded within Jupyter notebooks.

 **Key Findings**